tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 **Physical** addresses the physical characteristics of the network, such as the types of cables used to connect devices, the types of connectors used, how long the cables can be, and so on

 ---
-**HTTP**: is an application protocol for distributed, collaborative, and hypermedia information systems.
+**HTTP**: HyperText Transfer Protocol is an application protocol for distributed, collaborative, and hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web

 ---
 **HTTP Verbs/Methods**: HTTP defines methods (sometimes referred to as verbs) to indicate the desired action to be performed on the identified resource.
 What this resource represents, whether pre-existing data or data that is generated dynamically, depends on the implementation of the server